pablobarbera/echo_chambers/README.md

 - `temp/` contains datasets generated during the analysis, which we also provide here to facilitate replication of the figures in our analysis.
 We refer to the code for more information about these.
 - `output/` contains datasets with the raw results of our estimation model, and the ideology scores for political accounts and users in our sample (`estimates.rdata`).

 __Note__: All files containing personal information about individual users have been anonymized for privacy reasons, and the original User IDs have been replaced by randomly-generated ID numbers.
-The complete version of all datasets is available upon request.
+The original version (before the anonymization process) of all datasets is available upon request.

 To download the data files, go to Dataverse: [http://dx.doi.org/10.7910/DVN/F9ICHH](http://dx.doi.org/10.7910/DVN/F9ICHH)